 Spring is here which means those hot summer days and nights are right around the corner.
 If you haven’t broken down and turned on your AC by now, you can bet it is just a matter of time before you can no longer take the heat and fire your unit up.

-The estimated cost of a yearly air conditioner service call can range between $150.00 to somewhere around $450.00.
+The estimated cost of a yearly air conditioner service call can range from $150.00 to somewhere around $450.00.
 Some homeowners question if this extra expense for their air conditioner tune up and are they worth it in the long run?
 The answer to this is simple, would you run your car for thousands of miles without an oil change and tune-up?

-What is an air conditioner tune up?
+What is an air conditioner tune-up?

 Compare this tune-up to your yearly check-up you have with your physician to ensure your health is good and all your vital systems are running properly.
 The same dynamics are why you need to have a professional give your A/C system a complete check-up to make any repairs or adjustments necessary for another year of good use.

 There are common air conditioning unit procedures that should be performed each Spring before the start of a new hot season.
 These are: